 - Competitive position change.

-In that, competitive strategy will asnwer two core questions:
+In that, the competitive strategy will answer two core questions:

-- How does the business environment look like?
+- What does the business environment look like?
 And,

 - How can this environment be shaped in the firm’s favor?